cloudurable/kafka-training/java/lab6.1/README.md

 The topic has three partitions.
 The created topic has a replication factor of three.

-For the config only the broker id and log directory changes.
+For the config, only the broker id and log directory changes.

 #### config/server-0.properties
 ```sh